 Cavapoo dogs are continuing to gain popularity, becoming a family favorite due to their playfulness and kid-friendly nature.

-The Cavapoo is an adorable and lovable mixed-breed; a cross between a Cavalier King Charles Spaniel and a Poodle.
+The Cavapoo is an adorable and lovable designer dog; a mix between a Cavalier King Charles Spaniel and a Poodle.
 They have been around for over thirty years, but they are continuing to gain popularity, becoming a family favorite due to their playfulness and kid-friendly nature.
-In this article, you’ll find information about the health conditions that can impact this dog breed, along with tips on care, feeding, and grooming.
+In this article, you’ll find information about the health conditions that can impact this type of dog, along with tips on care, feeding, and grooming.

 Health and aging in Cavapoos

 The Cavapoo dog's lifespan is approximately 12 to 15 years.
 Because of their breed mix, Cavapoos are prone to certain genetic health risks.
-Embark Dog DNA Tests screen for over 210 health conditions, including a number that are particularly important for Cavapoo owners to be aware of.
+Embark dog DNA tests screen for 250+ genetic health risks, including a number that are particularly important for Cavapoo owners to be aware of.